 7 Houseplants That Clean Air And Are Impossible To Kill

 On average, each of us breathes over 3,000 gallons of air each day.
-The cleaner the air, the healthier we can be, and with all the chemicals we use and eat in our day to day lives, it should come as no surprise that the air inside our homes and places of work is actually more polluted than the air outside!
+The cleaner the air, the healthier we can be, and with all the chemicals we use and eat in our day to day lives, it should come as no surprise that the air inside our homes is actually more polluted than the air outside!

 What can we do to correct this problem?
 According to NASA, the following plants clean indoor well very well:

 1. Spider plant.
 Spider plants are incredibly easy to grow, making them a great choice for beginners.
 They thrive with bright, indirect sunlight and remove formaldehyde and xylene from the air.